Cawinchan/P-S_1D/README.md

 ## Analysis
 Much of these findings made intuitive sense as naturally increases in prices of bonds or equities would increase the total volume of trades.

-Additionally, our hypothesis seems to prove substantial as there seemed to be a strong linear correlation which are seldom in the stock market.
+Additionally, our hypothesis seems to prove substantial as there seemed to be a strong negative linear correlation which are seldom in the stock market.

 Investment products all have a degree of a positive relation due to the believe of inflation whereby prices will raise.
 As such, strong negative correlations are uncommon.